USC-InfoLab/w4h-documentation/docs/quick-start.md

 # Quick Start

 The W4H Toolkit provides an ecosystem of tools to manage and analyze wearable and other EHR data.
 We have created a Docker container to give you an overview of what's included in the toolkit.

-## Starting the Container

-You will need to install the `Docker Engine` by following the instructions to [Install Docker Engine](https://docs.docker.com/engine/install/) for your platform.
+To get started, you will need to install the `Docker Engine` by following the instructions to [Install Docker Engine](https://docs.docker.com/engine/install/) for your platform.
+There are two ways to start the container:

+- Using the command line
+- Using Docker Desktop GUI

+## Starting the Container Using the Command Line

+This option is the preferred...

+## Starting the Container Using Docker Desktop

 Once that is done start and type `uscimsc/w4h` in the search bar and select  the `preview` tagged image.
 After pulling to download the image, run the container by clicking on the “run” icon under “Actions” next to the image name.